Ministries

 Ministry of the Economy - Industria, Foreign Trade and Services (MDIC)

 Through the Department of Innovation (SI) several mechanisms will be put in place for supporting the development of innovative initiatives in Brazilian companies.
 Among them are fiscal and financial incentives, qualification in sectors with a technological and strategic basis, public-private partnerships, and the attraction of science and technology hubs.
-Another important program seeks international cooperation in innovation, with stimulus for partnerships between companies from Brazil and from other countries.
+Another important program seeks international cooperation in innovation, with stimulus for partnerships between companies from Brazil and other countries.
 The InovAtiva Brazil program offers large-scale acceleration for innovative businesses in any sector and anywhere in Brazil.
 Also underway is an agreement to train new entrepreneurs of startups and of innovative small businesses.
 Other areas that have specific lines of financing and stimulus are biotechnology, nanotechnology, energy, and education.

 Read More